 For lunch, there nothing better than the meal that brought me all the way back up to the islands – the Original Perch Taco served right here at The Goat Soup and Whiskey on Catawba Avenue.
 Start off with a Basil Strawberry Mojito, work into a Seafood Gumbo and then try to put away three Lake Erie Perch Tacos.
 Mmmm!!!
 Should have probably only ordered two, but they were sooooo good.

 Dining is available inside or out.
 The other local favorite I haven’t tried yet is their Reuben Balls.
 Gotta get back soon and give them a try.

-When it’s dinner time, trek up the stairs to the Upper Deck at the Boardwalk Complex.
+When it’s dinner time, trek up the stairs to the.
 For seven years now, PIB’ers have been enjoying the view of the harbor and the great food here.
 Drinks are bountiful, and the appetizers are amazing.
 I enjoyed a South Bass Island Ice Tea and had to watch my step when it came time to leave.
 A Long Island Ice Tea doesn’t even come close.

 The lobster bisque is renowned here, and can be had in a large bowl or a bread bowl.
 Cheese lovers will gravitate to their Lobster Mac & Cheese, but I couldn’t pass up two of Lake Erie’s finest – the Walleye and Lake Erie Perch combo.

 One of life’s sinful pleasures is to watch The Ohio State Buckeye’s trounce their competition during fall football season.
 I’ve been enjoying the ride since the 60’s and it never gets old.
 The only thing better than watching the game is watching the game at an official Buckeye’s hangout spot.
 Luckily you can find one in about every state in the union.